Contact Us - Travel

 Can I visit Room to Read's projects?

 Yes!
 One of the best ways to see the impact that Room to Read is having on the lives of children in the developing world is to visit our projects.
 In each country, we offer group site visits for our donors, volunteers, and other people who are interested in our work.
 Our site visits are typically a half to full day in length and can include a visit to a school or library, or a chance to meet one or more of our scholarship girls.
-Please see our Site Visits page for a complete list of site visit dates for 2009.
+Please see our Site Visits page for a complete list of site visit dates.

 Please note that our local teams are extremely focused on providing educational opportunities to children in the developing world, and as such we are unable to accommodate requests outside of the dates listed on our Site Visits page.
 We appreciate your flexibility and understanding and hope to see you in one of our program countries!